 Company staff and four platoons are responsible for the accountability, training, and welfare of cadets in their company.

 Color Guard staff are responsible for the safeguard and maintenance of the colors for all events on post.

-• S6 (Athletics) staff are responsible for all issues related to NCAA athletics and club sport events.
+- S6 (Communications and Information Systems) staff are responsible for all Corps issues related to communications and information systems.